 To finish it off we used cedar 1 x 4’s to give the DIY lattice a cleaner look.

-It really gives the front of our home more of an old farmhouse feel in my opinion and it helps to soften the look of the stone and siding.
+It really gives the front of our home more of an old farmhouse feel in my opinion & it helps to soften the look of the stone & siding.

 dig out and move the shrubs that are in bad spots in the front and place in better locations in the yard add a tree, some evergreens and other small perennials to the front hide the ugly short wall in the front

 - add more comfortable seating to the front porch